Berengaria of León: Empress

 In 1229, the throne of the Latin Empire had been inherited by Baldwin II of Constantinople, a twelve-year-old boy.
 The barons of the Empire decided to secure the safety of the Empire by appointing an Emperor-regent for Baldwin.
 They chose John who accepted the assignment as a sort of Senior Tutor.
 In April 1229, John was elected emperor at Perugia.
 They did not arrive at Constantinople until 1231, when John was officially crowned in his new city.

 Baldwin II remained the junior co-emperor and only heir to the throne.
 By agreement, 12-year-old Baldwin had been betrothed to the 5-year-old Marie of Brienne, the daughter of John and Berengaria, since 19 April 1229 to firmly establish the dynastic alliance of the two co-emperors.

 The marriage did not take place until 1234, when Marie was about ten years old and Baldwin was about seventeen.

 Alberic of Trois-Fontaines records that John died on 27 March 1237, aged around 61.
 The "Obituaires de Sens Tome" of the Abbey of Maubuisson record that Berengaria died on 12 April 1237, aged around 33, surviving her husband by only sixteen days.

 She is buried in a marble coffin in the Cathedral of Santiago de Compostela, Spain, but many books confuse her coffin with her mother's, Queen Berenguela of Castile.

-Other books, however, confuse her coffin as being that of Infanta Berengaria (1228–1288), a nun at the Cistercian monastery Santa María la Real at Las Huelgas.
+Other books, however, confuse her coffin as being that of her niece Infanta Berengaria (1228–1288), a nun at the Cistercian monastery Santa María la Real at Las Huelgas.